secretstartups/handbook/content/handbook/business-technology/end-user-services/onboarding-access-requests/_index.md

 ### Backblaze

-From time to time, a tool named Backblaze may be deployed to backup data on your company owned device.
-This is only done at the request of the Legal and People Ops teams and is subject to local data, privacy and employment laws.
+Backblaze is a tool that might be deployed to backup data on your company owned device in the event of a legal hold/investigation and only following a request of the Legal and People Ops teams, subject to local data, privacy and employment laws.

 ### Google Workspace Deprovisioning